French cruiser Guichen (1897): Characteristics

 Guichen was 133 m long both at the waterline and overall, with a beam of 16.71 m and an average draft of 7.5 m.
 She displaced 8281.9 t.
 Her hull featured a straight stem and a pronounced tumblehome shape, as was typical for French warships of the period.
 She had a spar deck that extended for most of the length of the vessel.
 Guichen's superstructure consisted of a main conning tower forward with a small bridge structure atop it and a smaller secondary conning tower aft.
-She was fitted with three light pole masts for signaling purposes, though the center mast, serving as a support to Temperley coaling booms, was damaged in an accident in 1906 and was cut down an converted into a ventilation shaft.
+She was fitted with three light pole masts for signaling purposes, though the center mast, serving as a support to Temperley coaling booms, was damaged in an accident in 1906 and was cut down and converted into a ventilation shaft.
 She was equipped with six searchlights.
 Her crew ranged from 594 to 604 officers and enlisted men.

 The ship's propulsion system consisted of three vertical triple-expansion steam engines driving three screw propellers; she was the first French protected cruiser to adopt a three-shaft arrangement.
 Steam was provided by thirty-six mixed oil- and coal-burning, Lagrafel d'Allest water-tube boilers.
 These were divided into two widely-spaced groups and both groups were ducted into a pair of funnels.
 It was further development of an arrangement first used in D'Entrecasteaux, and symmetrical silhouette became a trademark of most following French large cruisers.
 Her machinery was rated to produce 24000 ihp for a top speed of 23.5 kn, and she reached 25163 ihp for 23.54 kn during her initial speed tests.
 Coal storage amounted to 1680 t, which provided her a cruising radius of 8430 nmi at a speed of 10 kn.